VitRuzicka/findPi/README.md

 # findPi
-shell script locating Pi on network using Fing software (fing.io) info-Fing is not my work, all benefits goes to Fing (fing.io) This project was originally made for personal use only.
+shell script locating Pi on network using Fing software (fing.io).
+Info: Fing is not my work, all benefits goes to Fing (fing.io) This project was originally made for personal use only.